 Click on The World's Great Religions (Kwan Yin icon below right)- An educational multi-media art gallery embracing religious tolerance and exploring the world's great religions and their impact on war and civilization through realistic art, prose, and essay...

-Women Warriors of World History- "The Trung Sisters of Viet Nam" [above far left], Warrior Women of World Mythology "Scáthach ~ Teacher of fighters"[center left], Legendary Queens: "Zenobia, Queen of Palmyra"and The World's Great Religions "Kwan Yin" Click on the images above to see the galleries, [ ca. 2001 - 2023 All in Mixed Media [Oil Paints and Digital 2D & 3D]
+Women Warriors of World History- "The Trung Sisters of Viet Nam" [above far left], Warrior Women of World Mythology "Scáthach ~ Teacher of fighters"[center left], Legendary Queens: "Zenobia, Queen of Palmyra"and The World's Great Religions "Kwan Yin" Click on the images above to see the galleries, [ ca. 2001- 25 Mixed Media ]

 big three zues greek god painting big three fine art greek myhtology big three greek legend painting underwater art deepsea